mcmonkeyprojects/SwarmUI/docs/Model Support.md

 SegMind SSD-1B models work the same as SD models.

-## Stable Video Diffusion

-SVD models are supported via the `Image To Video` parameter group.
-Like XL, video by default uses enhanced inference settings (better sampler and larger sigma value).

-You can do text2video by just checking Video as normal, or image2video by using an Init Image and setting Creativity to 0.

-## Genmo Mochi 1 (Text2Video)

-- Genmo Mochi 1 is supported natively in SwarmUI as a Text-To-Video model.
-- You can get either the all-in-one checkpoint <https://huggingface.co/Comfy-Org/mochi_preview_repackaged/tree/main/all_in_one>
-    - save to `Stable-Diffusion` folder
-- Or get the DiT only variant <https://huggingface.co/Comfy-Org/mochi_preview_repackaged/tree/main/split_files/diffusion_models> (FP8 Scaled option recommended)
-    - save to `diffusion_models` folder
-- The text encoder (T5-XXL) and VAE will be automatically downloaded
-    - You can also set these manually if preferred
-- When selected, the `Text To Video` parameter group will become visible
-- Mochi is very GPU and memory intensive, especially the VAE
-- The model is trained for 24 fps, and frame counts dynamic anywhere up to 200.
-Multiples of 6 plus 1 (7, 13, 19, 25, ...) are required due to the 6x temporal compression in the Mochi VAE.
-The input parameter will automatically round if you enter an invalid value.
-- The VAE has a harsh memory requirement that may limit you from high duration videos.

 ## Stable Cascade

 Stable Cascade is supported if you use the "ComfyUI Format" models (aka "All In One") https://huggingface.co/stabilityai/stable-cascade/tree/main/comfyui_checkpoints that come as a pair of `stage_b` and `stage_c` models.